For Lionel Messi, it all comes down to this

 He is now one of a distinguished group of players to get a second chance at a World Cup final after losing a first, although “chance” is perhaps the wrong description given that the Argentina captain has done more than anyone on this list – and more than almost anyone in history – to deliver his team to this greatest of stages.

-Messi will on Sunday seek to go one better, and become one of the 13 of 27 who lifted themselves from the most anguished defeat to lift the World Cup itself.
+Messi will on Sunday seek to go one better, and become one of the 14of 29 who lifted themselves from the most anguished defeat to lift the World Cup itself.

 As respected as all of these names should be, none faced a final that was so much about them, not even Ronaldo.
 The great Brazilian’s 2002 redemption was more about injury and the personal trauma of 1998.
 It was also more of a procession given the quality of that German team.
 This France side are not like that, and offer one final obstacle to a truly fulfilled career; to the idea of completing the game itself.